r-pufky/payday2-secret/README.md

 Requirements
 ------------
- * 4 players with Piano puzzle in safehouse and 20 achievements unlocked
+ * 4 players with Piano puzzle completed in safehouse, and 20 achievements unlocked

 How To Solve
 ------------